HakonHarnes/img-clip.nvim/README.md

 - **MacOS:** `pngpaste` (optional, but recommended).
 - **Windows:** No requirements.

-> ⚠️ Run `checkhealth img-clip` after installation. to ensure requirements are satisfied
+> ⚠️ Run `:checkhealth img-clip` after installation. to ensure requirements are satisfied

 ## Installation